 To make a bow I used one roll of wired 7/8-inch x 6 yards of orange and black striped ribbon and one roll of wired 1.5-inch x 6 yards wide

 and one roll of orange and black polka dot ribbon.
 (I really like this combo!)

-Begin by cutting a 24-inch strip of each the striped and polka-dot ribbons.
+Begin by cutting a 24-inch strip of each striped and polka-dot ribbons.
 Lay one ribbon on top of the other.
 Hot glue the ends together then, hot glue each end to the back of the board (as pictured above).
 Allow the glue to cool and harden while you make the bow.

 To make the bow, start by finding the center of each ribbon.
 Next, make a series of loops and stack them upon each other, (while squeezing all of the loops in the center).
-At the very end, leave about 8″ to 10″ of ribbon hanging.
+At the very end, leaving about 8″ to 10″ of ribbon hanging.

 When you are finished looping the ribbon, wrap about 4″ of craft wire around the center and twist the wire together in secure it in place.
 Snip off excess ends of the wire.

 Next, wrap one of the ribbons around the middle of the bow and pull the excess ribbon through the loop.
 This provides a nice finishing touch.

 The next step is to cut the ends of the ribbon as pictured above.
 The final step is to either hot glue or wire the bow to the center of the ribbon.

 This colorful DIY Halloween Ghost Decor certainly stands out hanging against a white background.

 Feel free to add even more embellishments such as cute little teeny tiny mini Halloween clothespins.